RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 SELECT * FROM Album;
 ```

-In other cases, tabs are named in a form of <kbd>Results &lt;**A**&gt; (&lt;**B**&gt;)</kbd>, where:
+In other cases, tabs are named in the form of <kbd>Results &lt;**A**&gt; (&lt;**B**&gt;)</kbd>, where:
 * **A** is _an index of query_
-* **B** is _an index of result set of this query_
+* **B** is _an index of the result set of this query_

 ### Pinning

-Tabs can be moved around by dragging them with a mouse and pinned using **Pin tab** on the context menu of desired tab.
+Tabs can be moved around by dragging them with a mouse and pinned using the **Pin tab** on the context menu of the desired tab.
 Pinned tabs are stacked on the left.
-They can be moved among other pinned tabs, but can't be mixed with unpinned tabs.
-Pinned tabs cannot be closed without being unpinned first, and cannot be overwritten by executing a query in it (by making this tab active).
+They can be moved among other pinned tabs but can't be mixed with unpinned tabs.
+Pinned tabs cannot be closed without being unpinned first and cannot be overwritten by executing a query (by making this tab active).

 ### Detaching